 Don’t screw this up if you want to be able to try a different bed

 Of course, Leesa wants your experience with their bed to be “love at first night.”
 People can usually tell within two weeks if a mattress or bed will work for them.
-That gives you plenty of time to return it.
+If you can't sleep easily after a month, DON'T spend 3 months being miserable just because you think that you'll magically change your mind after 89 days.

 The mattress cover, though lovely to look at and feel, is not removable and therefore not washable.